jakemull/bear-hug-compressor/imageoptim/README_ENHANCED.md

 ## Building

-The enhanced version maintains compatibility with the original ImageOptim build system.
+BearHug maintains compatibility with the original ImageOptim build system.
 Simply build the project using Xcode as before.

 ## Future Enhancements